 It's not a secret that renovating your home when getting ready to sell is a great idea.
+As an appraiser in the Port Charlotte area, I see this all the time.
 Renovations such as painting will make your home look nice and entice buyers to look inside but did you know painting can be the #1 most cost effective way to increase your homes value.
 However, you shouldn’t just stop there.
 If you are trying to increase the value of your home, there are several different renovations that you can consider.

 Always remember that if you decide to renovate you need to do a cost analysis to make sure that the cost of the renovation won’t outweigh the added value to the property.
 Another important consideration you need to keep in mind when remodeling in Florida is “the 50% rule”.
 When you decide to renovate your home you need to make sure that you are not in a flood zone first.